RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - AKA the person who claimed something - Adam from laptop
     - Fact Intended to be Asserted
       - What did the Maker of the Representation mean by his / her representation ?
-      - Not concerned with the actual representation itself – concerned with the fact that the Maker of the Representation intended to assert.  eg.  Bob said the band he saw was ‘cool’
+      - Not concerned with the actual representation itself – concerned with the fact that the Maker of the Representation intended to assert.  eg.  Bob said the band he saw was 'cool'
     - s59 The Hearsay Rule-Exclusion of Hearsay Evidence
       - Evidence of a previous representation made by a person is not admissible to prove the existence of a fact that it can reasonably be supposed that the person intended to assert by the representation.
       - (2) Such a fact is in this Part referred to as an asserted fact.